owen-od/airPi_Project/readme.md

 ## How to use this
 In order to obtain air quality readings from the local environment, the `indoor-air-quality.py` script should first be run for 5 minutes.
 This allows the sensor to run for a burn in periord.
 After 5 minutes have elapsed, it will then use a combination of relative humidity and gas resistance to estimate indoor air quality as a percentage.
 The latest air quality reading will continuously be updated in a text file, allowing the data to be accessed in other scripts.

 The `thingspeak.py` script may then be run.
-This will get readings for temperature, humidity, pressure, gas resistance and air quality and publish them to ThingSpeak (every 60 seconds by default.
+This will get readings for temperature, humidity, pressure, gas resistance and air quality and publish them to ThingSpeak (every 60 seconds by default).

 The data, and graphs of the data, can then be accessed from ThingSpeak in the web application.